Acts 29 Network: Reactions

 Steve Lemke of the New Orleans Baptist Theological Seminary cited interactions with Acts 29 instead of local Baptist churches on the part of Pleasant Valley Community Church in Owensboro, Kentucky, as a reason they were denied acceptance into the Daviess–McLean Baptist Association, saying, "those who want to be accepted should make themselves acceptable."

 Roger Moran, a former member of the Southern Baptist Convention's executive committee and head of the Missouri Baptist Layman's Association has criticized Acts 29 on matters of doctrine, vulgarity and drinking.
 In his view, Acts 29 and other emerging church movements have become a "dangerous and deceptive infiltration of Baptist life".

 Christian Piatt of the Huffington Post has criticized the network for disguising the traditional evangelical agenda of conformity and conversion behind the veneer of the new missional church movement.
 He also criticizes the emphasis on male leadership.

 Acts 29 churches have faced criticism for a number of high-profile church discipline issues.
 On April 13, 2016, then vice president of the network Darrin Patrick was removed from his position at The Journey for misconduct and was required to step down from all external leadership positions.
 In February 2020, it was announced that Steve Timmis had been removed from the position of CEO of the Acts 29 Network amid allegations of an abusive leadership style; five staff members had previously raised similar concerns with Chandler in 2015, only to be fired and asked to sign non-disclosure agreements.
+On February 26, 2026, Acts 29 Vice President Tyler Jones, formerly of Vintage Church in Raleigh, North Carolina, was removed from his role after confessing to a "long-term extramarital relationship."

 Criticisms have also been made over how church discipline has been conducted.
 The Village Church in Dallas offered a general apology after a female member was disciplined for annulling her marriage to a man who admitted to viewing child pornography.
 No elders or leaders were removed from their offices, but the church said in an email that the action taken against the woman was "unbefitting" of a church leader.